NedaABD/Lossless-Compression-of-LLM-Weights/README.md

 - Reinitializes the LSTM with the same architecture
 - Decodes exponent sequences exactly using rANS
 - Reconstructs exponent tensors
-- Saves reconstructed exponents to `.safetensors`
+- Saves reconstructed data to `.safetensors`

 ---